karanthakakr04/devops-bootcamp-exercises/8 - Build Automation & CI-CD with Jenkins/chapter8-exercises.md

   - Click on "Add Credentials".
   - Select "Username with password" as the kind.
   - Enter your Docker Hub username and password.
-  - Check the "Treat username as a secret" checkbox to ensure the username is stored securely.
+  - Check the "Treat username as a secret" checkbox to ensure the username is stored securely. (optional)
   - Provide an ID for the credentials (e.g., "dockerhub-credentials").
-  - In the "Description" field, provide a description for the credential (optional).
+  - In the "Description" field, provide a description for the credential.
   - Click "OK" to save the credentials.

 ### Docker Login for Different Registries